7h3v01d/neuron/README.md

 ```Bash
 python -m src.visualize_network
 ```
+---

-🔬 Research Objectives
+## 🔬 Research Objectives

 This project aims to replicate specific biological benchmarks:

-Inhibitory Balance: Targeting ~20 inhibitory spikes for interneurons (Neuron 9) over a 40-step cycle.
+- Inhibitory Balance: Targeting ~20 inhibitory spikes for interneurons (Neuron 9) over a 40-step cycle.

-Rapid Response: Optimizing Neurons 2, 3, and 5 for early-onset spiking (within 4-5 steps).
+- Rapid Response: Optimizing Neurons 2, 3, and 5 for early-onset spiking (within 4-5 steps).

-Regional Accuracy: Modeling the unique thresholding and scaling of brainstem motor neurons and cerebellar purkinje cells.
+- Regional Accuracy: Modeling the unique thresholding and scaling of brainstem motor neurons and cerebellar purkinje cells.

-📜 License
+## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-Inspired by research into digital brain architectures and human scientific discovery.
+*Inspired by research into digital brain architectures and human scientific discovery.*